 Fire Service Safety Culture

-The culture around safety in any organization is a strong predictor of future near misses, injuries, and line of duty deaths.
+The culture around safety in any organization is a strong predictor of injuries.
 Safety climate is the measurable aspect of organizational safety culture and has been used by other industries such as healthcare, construction, and manufacturing to gauge and improve safety performance.
 Until recently the US fire service lacked a reliable and valid instrument to measure its specific safety climate.
 In 2012, FEMA funded the Center for Firefighter Injury Research and Safety Trends (FIRST) at Drexel University to develop an industry-specific firefighter safety culture survey.
 132 fire departments participated in the beta-test version of the survey, and a validated survey tool - the Firefighter Organizational Culture of Safety (FOCUS) survey - was developed.
 In 2016, Drexel University partnered with the Fire Department Safety Officers Association (FDSOA) and was awarded a FEMA FP&S grant to move research into practice through dissemination of the survey tool.

-All participating departments will receive customized reports of their safety climate scores, and where applicable, scores by individual stations within their department.
-As appropriate, fire departments will be able to benchmark their scores to departments in their FEMA region, and to similar departments throughout the U.S.
+All participating departments will receive customized reports of their safety culture scores, and where applicable, scores by individual stations within their department.
+As appropriate, fire departments will be able to benchmark their scores to departments in their FEMA region, and to similar departments throughout the US.

 The model for this project presumes that climate-outcome relationships are mediated by safety behavior, as tested and supported in the meta-analytic study of Christian et al. (2009).
 This framework reflects the current evidence of the causal path that safety climate takes to impact safety outcomes.

 If you would like more information, please e-mail, Andrea Davis, firstname.lastname@example.org.